aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/loadoptions/password/_index.md

 ### Examples

-The following sample code shows how to set a write protection to a PowerPoint Presentation.
+The following sample code shows how to open password protected PowerPoint Presentation.

 ```csharp
 [C#]